Post Beirut Explosion - Evaluating Your Hazardous Waste Program

 - Do you know where they are stored?
 If so, where?
 Who is handling this?

 - When's the last time you've run an audit?

 Recently, one of our clients, a growing life science organization in the San Francisco bay area, was faced with a high-hazardous chemical waste disposal issue.
 This client had peroxide forming, a potentially energetic and unstable material that requires treatment prior to offsite shipment and disposal.
 Unlike the Beirut incident, this situation was not ignored.
 The client recognized the hazardous situation and immediately reached out.
 Luckily, we were able to step in and help.
 The client was able to leverage our high hazardous waste disposal and transportation services to successfully remove the waste offsite.
 Our experts continue to work with this California-based client to help manage their high hazardous waste program and help maintain compliance to keep their employees safe.

 Our Expertise in Life Sciences

 Our expertise in managing high hazardous waste runs deep.
-Triumvirate Environmental has over 30 years of experience in helping the world's most innovative biotech, pharmaceutical, and life science companies stay safe, productive, and compliant by meeting their needs of proper management and disposal of hazardous and high hazardous chemicals and waste.
+Triumvirate Environmental has over 30 years of experience in helping the world's most innovative biotech, pharmaceutical, and life science companies stay safe, productive, and compliant by meeting their needs of proper management and hazardous chemical waste disposal.
 Our highly trained and experienced life science industry specialists have helped startup research ventures and established pharmaceutical manufacturers with not just hazardous waste management but also EHS compliance as well.

-To speak with one of our hazardous waste consultants, you can dial directly (888) 834-9697 or click here.
+To speak with one of our hazardous waste consultants about an EHS audit or hazardous waste disposal, you can dial directly (888) 834-9697 or click here.
 For more information on hazardous waste disposal and compliance, please visit our Hazardous Waste Disposal page by clicking the link below.